-This is a guest post by David Hill, Sr. Director, CompHealth Locum Tenens
+This is a guest post by David Hill, senior director at CompHealth Locum Tenens

 While the future of healthcare is not crystal clear, it is clear that the demand for services will increase.
 Strategies that maximize the leverage available with current staff combined with solutions to meet intermittent needs will help to meet these increasing demands.